 The title page lists the title of the study, the student's name, the names of the committee members, followed by the initials of their degrees, the date of submission (month and year), and these words: "Submitted in partial fulfillment of the requirements for the Master of Arts degree at Union Institute & University."
-The mandatory template for the title page can be found in Appendix C below.
+The mandatory template for the title page can be found in Appendix C below - please copy and paste the template into your thesis document and make your modifications.